 It’s time to take back our courts.

 For decades, far-right interests have sought to shape the federal courts.
-The Trump Administration has been aggressive in this effort, nominating scores of judges to the federal bench.
-As of June 1, 2019, over 75% of federal judges conﬁrmed under the Trump Administration are male and almost 90% are white.
+The Trump Administration has been aggressive in this effort, nominating scores of predominately white male conservative judges to the federal bench.
+Check out our reports for the latest statistics on Trump’s effort to pack the bench with dangerously unfit and unqualified nominees.

-AFJ is launching an exciting new initiative called Building the Bench to recruit outstanding candidates for seats on the federal bench.
-We are identifying a strong pool of diverse, talented individuals to be considered by the next president soon after he or she is sworn in.
+To combat Trump’s damage to our courts and prepare for the next administration, AFJ launched an exciting initiative called Building the Bench to recruit outstanding candidates for seats on the federal bench.
+We are identifying a strong pool of professionally and demographically diverse individuals for consideration by the next president soon after inauguration.

-This project will be a collaborative effort with many organizations that represent workers’ rights, women’s rights, civil rights, LGBTQ rights, and more.
-It will begin with an extensive education campaign to build awareness about how federal judges are selected, and the importance of increasing the professional and demographic diversity of the bench.
+Building the Bench is a collaborative effort with many organizations that represent workers’ rights, women’s rights, civil rights, LGBTQ rights, and more.
+AFJ is using its expertise and resources to build awareness across the country about how federal judges are selected, and to advocate for a federal bench that better reflects the diversity of our nation.

 About Building the Bench